rancher/os/docs/quick-start-guide/index.md

 REPOSITORY   TAG	IMAGE ID	CREATED	VIRTUAL SIZE
 ```

-At this point, there are no containers running on the `user-docker` daemon.
+At this point, there are no containers running on the `docker` daemon.
 However, if you run the same command against the `system-docker` instance you’ll see a number of system services that are shipped with RancherOS.

 Note: `system-docker` can only be used by root, so it is necessary to use the `sudo` command whenever you want to interact with `system-docker`